4.80 from 10 votes

 Can I Use Steel-Cut Oats?

-I wouldn’t recommend to use steel-cut oats in your overnight oats.
+I wouldn’t recommend using steel-cut oats in your overnight oats.
 They’ll be tough and chewy.
 They don’t soften like the old-fashioned oats do.

 Can I Use Quick Oats?